Are you concerned about speeding in your neighborhood? If so, consider joining our Citizen Radar Program.

 Citizens attend a 2-hour Radar class where they are trained by a Traffic Enforcement Officer to understand basic radar technology and science, how to use the radar guns, and safety while out on the streets.
 The data gathered is returned to the program manager, where volunteers check the license with the car description to ensure accuracy before a letter is sent out.

-Participants usually choose to use the radar guns in their own neighborhoods, but are free to use them anywhere in Eugene they feel speeders are a problem.
+Participants may use the radar guns to address concerns in their neighborhood.
 You commit only to the time you can spare using the radar gun.
 Get involved and be a part of the solution!

 For more information about the Citizen Radar Program, or to sign up for the next scheduled class, contact: